samosbor/thesamosborne/content/posts/free-vpn.md

 Azure has more than just the UK region though.
 They have regions in a dozen countries, and it would be cool to set up VPNs in other regions too.
 I was halfway into setting up my Singapore VPN when my hand got tired and I thought, I am lazy.
 I had heard about a thing called Terraform.
 It is a kind of programming language that sets up cloud infrastructure like virtual machines automatically.
 Pretty perfect for setting up multiple identical machines, just in different regions.
 I’d never used Terraform before, but I read some tutorials and picked up the basics.

 I didn’t want to have to reinstall Wireguard and Docker and a few other things every time I created a new virtual machine, so I would need to make a custom image (blueprint) for my new virtual machines to clone from.
 I already had one working virtual machine with Wireguard set up in the UK, so I used the Azure “capture” feature to create a custom image from that existing machine.
-Once I had the custom image to clone from, I wrote two Terraform files to automate the process of deploying VPNs in as many of the Azure regions as I want.
+Once I had the custom image to clone from, I wrote two Terraform files to automate the process of deploying virtual machines with VPN software in as many of the Azure regions as I want.

 First, the main file where I declare my Azure credentials and some variables, including the list of every region I want to use: